Hong Kong: Utilities

 Hong Kong generates most of its electricity locally.
 The vast majority of this energy comes from fossil fuels, with 46% from coal and 47% from petroleum.
 The rest is from other imports, including nuclear energy generated in mainland China.
 Renewable sources account for a negligible amount of energy generated for the territory.
 Small-scale wind-power sources have been developed, and a small number of private homes and public buildings have installed solar panels.

 With few natural lakes and rivers, high population density, inaccessible groundwater sources, and extremely seasonal rainfall, the territory does not have a reliable source of freshwater.
-The Dongjiang River in Guangdong supplies 70% of the city's water, and the remaining demand is filled by harvesting rainwater.
-Toilets in most built-up areas of the territory flush with seawater, greatly reducing freshwater use.
+The Dong River in Guangdong supplies 70% of the city's water, and the remaining demand is filled by harvesting rainwater locally.
+Toilets in most built-up areas of the territory flush with seawater, which reduces freshwater use.

 Broadband Internet access is widely available, with 92.6% of households connected.
 Connections over fibre-optic infrastructure are increasingly prevalent, contributing to the high regional average connection speed of 21.9 Mbit/s (the world's fourth-fastest).
-Mobile-phone use is ubiquitous; there are more than 18 million mobile-phone accounts, more than double the territory's population.
+Mobile-phone use is ubiquitous; there are almost 22 million mobile-phone accounts registered in Hong Kong, which is almost triple the territory's population.

 Culture

 Hong Kong is characterised as a hybrid of East and West.
 Traditional Chinese values emphasising family and education blend with Western ideals, including economic liberty and the rule of law.
 Although the vast majority of the population is ethnically Chinese, Hong Kong has developed a distinct identity.
 The territory diverged from the mainland through its long period of colonial administration and a different pace of economic, social, and cultural development.
-Mainstream culture is derived from immigrants originating from various parts of China.
-This was influenced by British-style education, a separate political system, and the territory's rapid development during the late 20th century.
-Most migrants of that era fled poverty and war, reflected in the prevailing attitude toward wealth; Hongkongers tend to link self-image and decision-making to material benefits.
-Residents' sense of local identity has markedly increased post-handover: The majority of the population (52%) identifies as "Hongkongers", while 11% describe themselves as "Chinese".
-The remaining population purport mixed identities, 23% as "Hongkonger in China" and 12% as "Chinese in Hong Kong".
+Mainstream culture was derived from immigrants originating from various parts of China; it was then influenced by British-style education, a separate political system, and the territory's rapid development during the late 20th century.
+Most migrants of that era fled poverty and war, reflected in the prevailing attitude toward wealth; Hongkongers would tend to link self-image and decision-making to material benefits.
+Residents' sense of local identity has increased post-handover: polling in December 2022 had 32% of respondents identifying as "Hongkongers", 34.1% identifying as "Hongkongers in China" 45.9% purporting a "Mixed Identity", 20.5% identifying as "Chinese" and 11.9% identifying as "Chinese in Hong Kong".

 Traditional Chinese family values, including family honour, filial piety, and a preference for sons, are prevalent.
 Nuclear families are the most common households, although multi-generational and extended families are not unusual.
 Spiritual concepts such as feng shui are observed; large-scale construction projects often hire consultants to ensure proper building positioning and layout.
 The degree of its adherence to feng shui is believed to determine the success of a business.
 Bagua mirrors are regularly used to deflect evil spirits, and buildings often lack floor numbers with a 4; the number has a similar sound to the word for "die" in Cantonese.